Ottawa Mortgage Blog

 Allows first-time homebuyers to withdraw up to $60,000 per person ($120,000 per couple) from an RRSP tax-free, to be used towards a down payment.
 Funds must be repaid over a 15-year period, starting on the second year after you made the first withdrawal.

-• Keep funds in one place for at least 90 days
+• Keep funds in one place for at least 90 days prior to closing

 • Avoid moving money around last minute